Uniblake/working-notes/day2.md

 questions:
-1. create2
+1. create2: precompute the contract address and then deploy it.
-2. how self-destruct is executed, how the contract address is computed.
+2. how self-destruct is executed.